 - Best COD Cold War Guns

 - Best AK47 Loadout Cold War

 - Best Quickscope Class Cold War

 3. Battlefield 1

 - Release Date: October 21, 2016

 The brutality of World War I is vividly shown in Battlefield 1, which does not spare any time in doing so.
 The grim beginning of the narrative focuses on the inevitability of passing away as its primary theme.
-The early 20th century is brilliantly interpreted by EA DICE as a society in the midst of a technological shift, and the cinematic snippets are well produced, even if they are based on fiction.
+The early 20th century is brilliantly interpreted by EA DICE as a society in the midst of a technological shift, and the cinematic snippets are well-produced, even if they are based on fiction.
 This helps humanize the people who participated in the conflict.

 War Stories, the campaign for Battlefield 1, does an excellent job of conveying both the tragedies and the heroics of The Great War.
 When opposed to other Battlefield narrative modes, this one offers a more concentrated immersion.
-These new stories are presented in a style similar to that of a non-linear collection, which means that they do not required to be played in any certain sequence.
+These new stories are presented in a style similar to that of a non-linear collection, which means that they are not required to be played in any certain sequence.

 - Battlefield 1 has one of the most stunning visuals and sound designs.

 - Operations in Battlefield 1 generate massive protracted encounters and offer tense missions.